 Once you get the hang of it, it’s quite easy to use the Five Moments of Need to steer SMEs and stakeholders in the right direction.
 For example, I recently attended a meeting where I distributed the Five Moments of Need list to each person present.

 As we discussed the various elements of the course content, I would simply ask the group what type of need the content fulfilled.
-If it turned out to be a need from #3 to #5, we agreed to present the content in a performance support context.
-In this particular organization, the easiest approach was to distribute support information in .pdf documents as attachments in an eLearning course (Articulate had this capability).
+If it turned out to be a need for applying, changing or solving, we agreed to present the content in a performance support context.
+In this particular organization, the easiest approach was to distribute support information in .pdf documents as attachments in an eLearning course.
+For other organizations it might make sense to create a Wiki.
+See the table below for other possibilities.

 Lining Up Needs and Approach